cprerovsky/kettlebell-emom-website/terms.md

 # Terms of Use — Kettlebell EMOM Builder

-**Last updated:** October 18, 2025
+**Last updated:** November 6, 2025

 ## 1. Acceptance of Terms
-By accessing or using **Kettlebell EMOM Builder** (the “App” or “Service”), you agree to be bound by these Terms of Use (“Terms”).
+By accessing or using **Kettlebell EMOM Builder** (the "App" or "Service"), you agree to be bound by these Terms of Use ("Terms").
 If you do not agree, please do not use the App.

+When using our website, you also agree to our use of cookies and analytics as described in our Privacy Policy.
+You can manage your cookie preferences through the consent banner.

 ## 2. Use of the App
 - You may use the App for your **personal**, **non-commercial** use only.